rails database performance

 PostgreSQL query optimization techniques for Rails applications including indexing, N+1 fixes, and materialized views

-A SaaS dashboard loading in 4.2 seconds will lose users.
-The same dashboard at 180ms feels instant.
-The difference is almost always the database - and the fixes are more straightforward than you’d expect.
+A SaaS dashboard that takes 4.2 seconds to load will lose users, while the same dashboard at 180ms feels instant.
+That gap is almost always the database, and the fixes are more straightforward than you’d expect.

 This guide covers the techniques that make the biggest difference in production Rails applications.